hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

-Unfortunately there is the mistaken notion in modern India that the word Vedanta has reference only to the Advaita system; but you must always remember that in modern India the three Prasthânas are considered equally important in the study of all the systems of religion.
+Unfortunately there is the mistaken notion in modern India that the word Vedanta has reference only to the Advaita system; but you must always remember that in modern India the three Prasthānas are considered equally important in the study of all the systems of religion.
 First of all there are the Revelations, the Shrutis, by which I mean the Upanishads.
 Secondly, among our philosophies, the Sutras of Vyasa have